2.2 Administration and governance of youth volunteering

 College for the Future of New Generation (Új nemzedék Jövőjéért Kollégium) supports NGOs dealing with education, skill development, advocacy for children and youth, health protection, disease prevention, healing, health rehabilitation activities, drug prevention, nature and environment protection.

-Board of Social Environment (Közösségi környezet kollégium) supports civil society organisations that are active in the fields of cultural education, science and research, audio and telecommunications, information technology, electronic communications, vocational and adult education, information dissemination, consumer protection, urban and community development, cultural activities and civil society organisations.
+College for Social Environment (Közösségi környezet kollégium) supports civil society organisations active in public education, science and research.
+Its scope also includes audio and telecommunications, information technology and electronic communications.
+It also funds vocational and adult education, information dissemination and consumer protection.
+Furthermore, it focuses on settlement and community development, cultural activities, social dialogue and the protection of equal opportunities for women and men.

 College for Mobility and Adaptation (Mobilitás és alkalmazkodás kollégium) supports civil society organisations working in the fields of safety of life and property, public safety, voluntary fire-fighting, rescue and disaster relief, protection of public order and road safety, leisure, hobbies and sport, and security of equal opportunities for women and men.